kirstenilustre/682_Final/README.md

 pv.addAttributes([QgsField('per_person',QVariant.Double),\
 QgsField('per10thous',QVariant.Double)])
 ```
-Next, the code prepared to update these attributes and defined two expressions to carry out the necessary calculations for the attributes.
+Next, the code prepared to update these attributes and defined two expressions to carry out the necessary calculations.
 The first expression divided the number of crime incidents by 2010 population values.
 The second expression multiplied the values calculated from the first expression by 10,000.
 ```
 expression1 = QgsExpression('"CCN_count"/"POP_2010"')
 expression2 = QgsExpression('"per_person"*10000')